ONE MONTH TOTAL BODY HOME WORKOUT ROUTINE

 LOW PLYO SPRINTER LUNGE (ADVANCED)

-Notes: Taking the same position as the previous exercise, now we really want to get more explosive and burn it out.
+Exercise notes: Taking the same position as the previous exercise, now we really want to get more explosive in these split squats and burn it out.
 Stay low to the ground so that your glutes are maximally engaged.

 HIGH PLYO SPRINTER LUNGE (BEGINNER)